cydia2020/toyota-dsu-reroute-harness/README.md

 # What Is This

 This is the basic design and idea of an alternative to comma.ai's "car harness" for TSS-P Toyotas with a Driving Support ECU (DSU), this harness replaces the functionality of the SmartDSU, and allows the DSU to be "re-routed" to the camera part of the existing car harness, which is CAN2 on the panda.
-It allows the filtration of CAN ID `0x343` on TSS-P Toyotas without the need for additional logical hardware, and reducing the potential point of failure.
+It allows the harness box to switch the DSU's output, enabling the filtration of CAN ID `0x343` on TSS-P Toyotas without the need for additional logical hardware, thus reducing the potential point of failure.

+This will essentially act as an SmartDSU when implemented correctly (minus all the software issues).
+It will allow openpilot Longitudinal Control when your comma device is connected to the vehicle, whilst allowing the stock system to function normally when the comma device isn't being used.

 # Schematic